 Accelerated Therapeutics is a term we have long used to describe a known safe drug that can be repurposed to treat a new indication, and can be expected to provide a superior therapeutic benefit, based on known biochemical pathways and mechanisms of action.
 Repurposing "Accelerates" the timeline on which a new therapeutic option can be made available to patients.

-The value proposition to patients is a superior treatment option, without horrific side effects, and at a fraction of the cost of expensive proprietary drug regimens.
+The value proposition to patients is a superior treatment option at a fraction of the cost of expensive proprietary drug regimens.

 The value proposition to an investor is a low cost, low risk, short time to market opportunity, in contrast to the high risk, long time to market alternative of new drug development.

 1) HER1 (EGFR) Receptor Modulated Cancer Protocols (U.S.: $ 5 Billion Available Market)